Treat yourself with pumpkin latte mini muffins! Made in the blender, they are vegan, gluten-free, oil-free, flourless & 35 calories each!

 It has nothing to do with pumpkin (about which I have a minor obsession), or even pumpkin pie spice (I like it a lot…within reason.
 But please, no pumpkin spice pasta, tortilla chips or beer!).
 I’m just one of those oddballs who likes her coffee to taste like coffee.

 But when it comes to baking, I am open to all kinds of flavor concoctions, and it turns out that pumpkin + coffee + pumpkin spice in a muffin equals irresistible.
 My husband feels the same way, hence the squabbling over who has eaten more than their fair share :).

 Oats and seeds provide the essential structure, eliminating the needs for flour or oil (the seeds are rich in natural oils).
 Toss them into a blender with some unsweetened pumpkin puree, cooled coffee (for the latte flavor) and pumpkin pie spice, plus some sweetener and leavener, and then puree until smooth.

-Following a brief bake, you have 20 tender muffins, which you can embellish (I added a white choclate drizzle and chopped pepitas), or savor one (or two, or three, or four) straight up.
+You can embellish them (I added a white chocolate drizzle and chopped pepitas), or savor one (or two, or three, or four) straight up.
 They serve triple duty as breakfast, snack or dessert, and at only 35 calories apiece (or 41, if you choose to add the white chocolate and pepitas), you can relish eating more than one at a time.